-Text Amendment P19-01036 and the Resolution for the Finding of Consistency were noticed pursuant to FMC Section 15-5007 which allows that a notice be published in the Fresno Bee if the number of property owners to which the notice would otherwise be mailed would exceed 1000.
+Text Amendment P19-01036 was noticed pursuant to FMC Section 15-5007 which allows that a notice be published in the Fresno Bee if the number of property owners to which the notice would otherwise be mailed would exceed 1000.
 Such notice was published in the Fresno Bee on July 26, 2019 and posted by the City Clerk on all required posting locations.
-In addition, the overrule was noticed pursuant to the Public Utilities Code Section 21676, which requires that the ALUC and the Caltrans Division of Aeronautics be provided with 45 days' notice prior to City Council consideration of overruling its decision.
+In addition, the overrule was noticed pursuant to the Public Utilities Code Section 21676, which requires that the Airport Land Use Commission be provided with 45 days' notice prior to City Council consideration of overruling its decision.